w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/00-introduction.md

 # Office hours

-- Lectures start/end 10 minutes later/earlier than the time stated in the teaching calendar
+Lectures start/end 10 minutes later/earlier than the time stated in the teaching calendar

+- Please, **arrive on time** to avoid interruptions

+Office hours:

-- You can ask questions before/after each lecture
+- *Short questions*: before/after each lecture
-- ... or send an email to book an appointment
+- *Longer questions*: send an email to book an appointment

-If you need help with coding and labs, *you can ask the tutor*!
+If you need help for coding and labs, *you can ask me and the designed tutor*

 # So far